 SewREDI Buffalo is a Refugee Economic Development Initiative in Buffalo, NY.
 We use sewing to teach economic empowerment and provide opportunities for self-sufficiency to members of Buffalo's refugee community.
 The people we teach gain marketable skills as well as a place to come together and share the experience of making something from start to finish.
-We are staffed entirely by community volunteer sewing instructors, and we supply all of the materials for projects so that the folks who come to sew with us do not have to take risk to make products for sale.
-As each refugee learns to sew, they take a test to earn their own sewing machine so they can sew for their families.
+We are staffed entirely by community volunteer sewing instructors and people with business skills, and we supply all of the materials for projects so that the folks who come to sew with us do not have to take risk to make products for sale.
+As each refugee learns to sew, they take a test to earn their own brand new sewing machine so they can sew for their families.

 SewREDI was founded in 2011 by Patricia Hutton, a Canisius College professor and the advisor of Canisius Enactus.
 SewREDI Buffalo's volunteers come from all over the WNY community.
-Students from the Canisius Enactus chapter provide additional volunteer staff.
 We are a 501(c)(3) non profit, all-volunteer organization.

 When you purchase an item made by our clients, all of the profit goes to the person who made the item.
 This model allows our refugees to have a small business without expenditures for materials.